-The Norumedzo community in Bikita District of Masvingo Province has been able to
+The Norumedzo community in Bikita District of Masvingo Province has been able to continue a long-standing management system of the a natural forest, called jiri, in their area.
 An important insect called harurwa has been harvested from the jiri and bartered for trade for many generations.
 The origin of the harurwa is explained in a myth about the forefathers of the Norumedzo people.
-A ceremony is organised each year in which the chief selects one of the kraal heads to be in charge of a caretaker team.
+A ceremony is organized each year in which the chief selects one of the kraal heads to be in charge of a caretaker team.
 A rotational selection of representatives from each of the 24 villages act as members of this team based at a camp in the forest.
 Throughout the harvest period they monitor the forest, ensuring that all the rules are abided by.
 In other times of the year, families can get permission from the chief for the collection of other products such as fuelwood, fruits, caterpillars, and poles as well as water from the indirect catchment effect of the forest.